grahama1970/codex/QUICKSTART.md

 > Experimental fork disclaimer
 >
 > This repository is an experimental, personal fork ("cxplus playground").
 It is not intended to be merged upstream into OpenAI’s Codex, and it has no official support.
-See FORK_POLICY.md for details.
+See `FORK_POLICY.md` for details.

 This fork ("cxplus") provides a compiled, versioned CLI with Chutes auto‑discovery (fixture mode), warm‑up, slash command QOL, capacity planning, and a frictionless deploy/switch/rollback flow.
 This guide is the fastest way for any project agent (human or automated) to build, test, deploy, and use cxplus.

+> Note: Auth, MCP, and general CLI usage follow upstream Codex docs.
+This fork adds packaging/switch/rollback, pre/post hooks, Chutes discovery, and knowledge‑first options.

 ### Security & Privacy